airrakedev/Vuejs-and-Vuetify-with-Vuex-and-Vuerouter-application/README.md

 1. npm install - on the root folder
 2. npm run serve - to start the application
-3. to properly run the application, you should fork the backend endpoint for this application on
+3. to properly run the application, you should fork the backend endpoint for this application on #A-Nodejs-Endpoint-Service